New Zealand Permanent Resident Visa visa allows you to stay in Aotearoa indefinitely and use the resident’s status to its full potential.

 This may be the case, albeit in very specific situations, for example:

-If you obtained your Resident Visa as a non-principal applicant and require guidance, our immigration consultant will gladly assist you in finding you own, bespoke solution.
+In case you obtained your Resident Visa as a non-principal applicant and require guidance, our immigration consultant will gladly assist you in finding you own, bespoke solution.
 Book your 100% free 30-minute consultation with us today.